Harry Patch

 Henry John Patch (17 June 1898 – 25 July 2009), dubbed in his later years "the Last Fighting Tommy", was an English supercentenarian, briefly the oldest man in Europe, and the world's last surviving trench combat soldier of the First World War.
 Patch was not the longest-surviving soldier of the First World War, but he was the fifth-longest-surviving veteran of any sort from the First World War, behind British veterans Claude Choules and Florence Green, Frank Buckles of the United States and John Babcock of Canada.
-At the time of his death, aged 111 years and 38 days, Patch was the third-oldest man in the world, behind Walter Breuning and Jiroemon Kimura.
+At the time of his death, aged 111 years and 38 days, Patch was the fourth-oldest man in the world, behind Walter Breuning, Horacio Celi Mendoza, and Jiroemon Kimura.

 Early life

 Harry Patch was born in the village of Combe Down, near Bath, Somerset, England.
 He appears in the 1901 Census as a two-year-old boy along with his stonemason father William John Patch (1863–1945), mother Elizabeth Ann (née Morris) (1857–1951) and older brothers George Frederick (1888–1983) and William Thomas (1894–1981) at a house called "Fonthill" in Gladstone Road.
 The family are recorded at the same address "Fonthill Cottage" in the 1911 census.
 His elder brothers are recorded as a carpenter and banker mason.
 Longevity ran in Patch's family; his father lived to 82, his mother to 94, his brother George to 95 and his brother William to 87.
 Patch left school in 1913 and became an apprentice plumber in Bath.